RChandler234/GithubScraper/client/README.md

 ## Use Cases

-There is a different page for each of the following use cases
+There is a different page for each of the following use cases:

-TODO: add use cases
+- Retrieving User Projects from Github (and saving in the database)
+- Getting the n most recent users created in the database
+- Returning the n most starred projects in the database